-A note from "E. W.," tendering to the Listener's column the following striking little set of verses, remarks: "The poetic gift has not altogether perished -though now so rare-which is able in simplicity to touch the true tone, never to be struck by uninspired novelty-seeking in manner and in matter, vers libre, brutality, sensuousness, involved or perplexed of it quoted in Scott-Holland's lately published "Bundle of Memories."
+A note from "E. W.," tendering to the Listener's column the following striking little set of verses, remarks: "The poetic gift has not altogether perished -though now so rare-which is able in simplicity to touch the true tone, never to be struck by uninspired novelty-seeking in manner and in matter, vers libre, brutality, sensuousness, involved or perplexed thought.
+Mary F. Coleridge had such a gift and your readers will be glad to see this lovely specimen of it quoted in Scott-Holland's lately published "Bundle of Memories."
 Instead of the raw nakedness of the moderns, its tender imagination is etheresocially dangerous, unnecessarily and publicly advertises ally and fitly clothed in metrical form, thrilling with

-Little Theo's gone away, Gone away: We shall never see her play, See her play, Here and there, the livelong day.
+Little Theo's gone away, Gone away; We shall never see her play, See her play, Here and there, the livelong day.

-God in Heaven loves us all, Loves us all; Little Theo heard Him call, Heard Him call, And she let her playthings fall
+God in Heaven loves us all, Loves us all: Little Theo heard Him call, Heard Him call, And she let her playthings fall